cbrownstein-lambda/monster-jam-detection/README.md

 ## 3. Train the YOLO Model
 Use `train_yolo.py` to start training.
 MLflow will automatically log parameters and results.

+> **Important:** Ensure MLflow logging is enabled in YOLO settings.
+In Ultralytics YOLO, set `mlflow=True` in your training command or configuration if it's not already enabled.
+See the [Ultralytics MLflow integration docs](https://docs.ultralytics.com/integrations/mlflow/) for details.

 ```bash
 # Train with default settings
 python train_yolo.py